RobinHankin/lorentz/README.md

 known''-- Ungar 2006.

-The `lorentz` package furnishes some R-centric functionality for manipulating three-velocities in the context of their being a gyrogroup, and the calculation of Wigner rotation.
+The `lorentz` package furnishes some R-centric functionality for special relativity.
+Lorentz transformations of four-vectors are handled and some functionality for the stress energy tensor is given.

+The package also works with three-velocities in the context of their being a gyrogroup.
 Natural R idiom may be used to manipulate vectors of three-velocities, although one must be careful with brackets.

 # Installation